open-toast/pulseman/CREATE-PROJECT.md

 e.g `http://localhost:8079`

-You can pull down all the topics configured and select which one to use in the project, this only works for unauthenticated pulsar setups currently.
+You can pull down all the topics configured and select which one to use in the project.

 ## Import your messaging jars